-If you are reading this article, you are probably doing research on Conversica alternatives, competitors or reviews in the market.
-Undoubtedly, Conversica is one of the pioneers of the Intelligent Virtual Sales Assistant space.
-The startup was founded in 2007 as a lead generation and qualification platform for automotive dealerships.
+Who are Conversica's competitors?
+If you are reading this article, you are probably doing research on Conversica alternatives or reviews in the market.
+Undoubtedly, Conversica is one of the pioneers of the Intelligent Virtual Sales Assistant / AI assistants space.

 Parsing out real Conversica alternatives